 |Clauses 1.26 and 1.27 do not apply.
 It is not possible to apply to be registered for superseded, removed or deleted training products.|

 XYZ Training has the Certificate III in Early Childhood Education and Care on its scope of registration.
-Recently the qualification changed from version 3 to 4.
-In that version change, changes were made to the core units.
+Recently the qualification changed from release 3 to 4.
+In that release change, changes were made to the core units.

 XYZ Training arranges for its students to be transitioned into release 4 of the Certificate III in Early Childhood and Care within 12 months in order to comply with the new packaging rules incorporating the updated core units.